Skip to main content

 Open the dashboard

 Navigate to the Nora dashboard in your browser.
-In local mode, the default URLs are:
+In local mode, use the URL printed by setup.
+The default URLs are:

 URLWhat it opens